 You should also make sure that the police report is filed correctly.
 Provide all the names and dates correctly, and give a clear description of what happened, including any injuries both you and the other driver suffered and any damage to your vehicle or property that’s the cause of the claim.

 Don’t ever admit fault, no matter what the police officer asks you.
 If you’ve been drinking, don’t say anything to the police even if you believe you’re innocent.
 You don’t have to answer their questions.
-If you do admit to being intoxicated, you must get expert advice from a specialist and then be prepared to explain your actions (especially if they result in arrest).
+If you do admit to being intoxicated, you must get expert advice from a specialist or an automobile injury accident attorney and then be prepared to explain your actions (especially if they result in arrest).
 Failing to do so will only further tarnish your stance with the police and the legal system, and will lead to more trouble for you.

 Next is to call your insurance company.
 Remember to give a detailed description of what happened, including the name of the other driver.
 Give a detailed description of how you were injured, the circumstances around you that night, and who you believe is to blame for the accident.
 You may also need to write down the police report and accident number if the police will not release it.